jalley64/The-Gauntlet-Dynasty-Constitution/README.md

 - Smack talk is a great part of the game.
 However please do not be hateful or bully other members.
 - Treat eachother with respect.
 - That means responding to trade offers, but it also means fucking off and not sending them if the person says they aren't interested in trading.
+- You are expected to field your best roster.
+Obviously sit/starts are subjective, but players fielding intentionally bad rosters for the sake of tanking, while having objectively players on the bench, will not be tolerated.

 ## __Section XIII - Ammendments__ ##